 What is Zonulin?

-In 2000, Dr. Alessio Fasano and a team of researchers first discovered zonulin; they found that zonulin helped to regulate the gut’s leakiness by opening and closing the spaces or “junctions” between the cells found in the digestive tract lining.
-Researchers knew prior that zonulin was triggered by harmful bacteria, and with this research, they found that gluten to be a strong trigger of zonulin too.
+In 2000, Dr. Alessio Fasano and a team of researchers first discovered zonulin; they found that it helped regulate the gut’s leakiness by opening and closing the spaces or “junctions” between the cells found in the digestive tract lining.
+Researchers knew prior that harmful bacteria triggered zonulin and then discovered that gluten also was a strong trigger of zonulin.

 Dr. Fasano told NPR, “No human being completely digests gluten.
-And in a small percentage of us, that undigested gluten triggers the release of [high levels of] zonulin.”
-He added, that zonulin is important in a lot of illnesses, as many “illnesses link back to loss of barrier function in the gut.”
+And in a small percentage of us, undigested gluten triggers the release of [high levels of] zonulin.”
+He added that zonulin is important in many illnesses, as “illnesses link back to the loss of barrier function in the gut.”

-Regardless, gluten intolerance remains a topic of much debate by today’s medical world, mainly because there isn’t a lot of research that has sufficiently studied this disorder.
-Do not, however, mistake lack of research with lack of disorder, as millions of people take issue with gluten, and denying this truth without explanation beyond “it’s all in your head” does nothing to validate or remedy the experiences of 18 million people.
+Regardless, gluten intolerance remains a topic of much debate in today’s medical world, mainly because few have sufficiently studied the disorder.
+Never mistake lack of research with lack of disorder.
+Millions of people say they cannot tolerate gluten, and denying this truth without explanation beyond “It’s all in your head” does nothing to validate or remedy the experiences of 18 million people.

 Other Triggers of Leaky Gut

-It’s important to know that celiac disease and gluten aren’t always the underlying cause of leaky gut.
-In fact, there are many causes and contributors to leaky gut, including the following:
+It’s important to know that celiac disease and gluten aren’t always the underlying cause of a leaky gut.
+There are many causes and contributors to leaky gut, including the following:

-Poor diet: Poor diet is likely the largest contributor to poor gut health.
-A diet that is high in sugar and saturated fats, but low in fiber and nutrients, contributes to poor gut health and a lack of diversity in gut bacteria.
+Poor diet: Poor diet is likely the most significant contributor to poor gut health.
+A diet high in sugar and saturated fats, but low in fiber and nutrients, contribute to poor gut health and a lack of diversity in gut bacteria.

-Diseases: Research suggests that digestive health can be tied to other diseases including Crohn’s, IBS, arthritis, allergies, acne, obesity and more.
+Diseases: Research suggests that digestive health can be tied to other conditions, including Crohn’s, IBS, arthritis, allergies, acne, obesity, and more.

-Birth Control: Hormonal birth control can also contribute to poor gut health outcomes.
-Many experts, including Dr. Jolene Brighten in her book, Beyond the Pill, tout that hormonal birth control negatively impacts gut flora and makes you more susceptible to intestinal permeability (aka, leaky gut).
+Birth Control: Hormonal birth control can contribute to poor gut health outcomes.
+Many experts, including Dr. Jolene Brighten, in her book, Beyond the Pill, tout that hormonal birth control negatively impacts gut flora and makes you more susceptible to intestinal permeability (aka, leaky gut).

-Antacids and PPIs: Antacids and proton pump inhibitors, such as Prilosec, Nexium, and Prevacid, reduce the amount of stomach acid produced by the lining of your stomach, allowing undigested bits of food to make their way into your small intestine.
-Such undigested bits of foods can tear through the intestinal walls and leak into your bloodstream.
+Antacids and PPIs: Antacids and proton pump inhibitors, such as Prilosec, Nexium, and Prevacid, reduce the amount of stomach acid produced by the lining of the stomach, allowing undigested bits of food to make their way into the small intestine.
+These undigested food particles can tear through the intestinal walls and leak into the bloodstream.

-Antibiotics: Antibiotics also can negatively change gut bacteria.
-While antibiotics are necessary and can save your life when needed, be mindful that they not only kill the bad bacteria causing disease, but also they kill the good bacteria in your gut.
-Excessive or continued use of antibiotics, no doubt, contribute to deteriorating gut health.
-(If you must take an antibiotic, be sure to take a probiotic supplement for at least one month post-antibiotic.
-More on probiotics below.)
+Antibiotics: Antibiotics can negatively change gut bacteria.
+While antibiotics are necessary and can save your life by killing bacteria responsible for an illness, they also kill good bacteria necessary for maintaining good health.
+If you must take an antibiotic, take a probiotic supplement for at least one month post-antibiotic.
+Excessive or continued use of antibiotics may contribute to deteriorating gut health.

 Excess alcohol consumption: Much research has implicated heavy alcohol usage with poor intestinal health.
 One study found alcohol can “overwhelm the gastrointestinal tract (GI) and liver and lead to damage both within the GI and in other organs.”
-Researchers went on to say alcohol promotes intestinal inflammation which can “exacerbate” alcohol-induced organ damage.
+Researchers said alcohol promotes intestinal inflammation, which can “exacerbate” alcohol-induced organ damage.

 How to Fix Leaky Gut